isabella232/manta-garbage-collector/docs/README.md

 Replacing `GC_DIR_BATCH_SIZE` with one of the valid tunables above, and replacing the number `200` with the intended value of that tunable.

+If you set these in SAPI, `config-agent` will update the appropriate config file paramter in the config file which lives at `/opt/smartdc/manta-garbage-collector/etc/config.json`.